Chapter 4

 This transaction history (or chain of blocks, for this matter) is identical on all the computers within the network.
 If a new entry to the transaction history is made, an updated version is propagated to each and every node in the network immediately.
 Or more technically, as soon as a change occurs on one ledger and does not contradict the mathematics behind the program code, each and every computer's state of the ledger is automatically updated in accordance.
 In this way, the entire network is always in sync.

-The latest blocks of the Bitcoin blockchain, as you can see them on blockchain.com.
+The latest blocks of the Bitcoin blockchain, as you can see them on mempool.space.

 Because every block (and with it every single transaction) is hashed, i.e. connected via its unique digital fingerprint to the previous block, changes of the transaction history would be immediately detected with the ledger's latest update by all the computers.